shirasudon/agility/README.md

 ### Running development server

-Type simply one command below!
+Run simply one command below!
 Thanks to create-react-app!
 Then it will open up `http://localhost:3000` automatically.
 ```
 yarn start